CVE-2024-6980

 CVE-2024-6980 is a critical-severity Generation of Error Message Containing Sensitive Information (CWE-209) vulnerability in Bitdefender Gravityzone.
 Its CVSS base score is 9.2 (Critical).

-Operationally, ranked in the top 43.5% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Software (T1592.002); ranked at the 43th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References